Tal Ben Haim

-Tal Ben Haim (or Tal Ben Haim I, טל בן-חיים; born 31 March 1982) is an Israeli footballer who last played for Beitar Jerusalem.
-He can play at either centre back or right back.
-He has played for Maccabi Tel Aviv, Bolton Wanderers, Chelsea, Manchester City, Sunderland, Portsmouth, West Ham United, Queens Park Rangers, Standard Liége and Charlton Athletic.
+Tal Ben Haim (or Tal Ben Haim I, טל בן-חיים; born 31 March 1982) is an Israeli former professional footballer who played at either centre back or right back.
+He has played for Maccabi Tel Aviv, Bolton Wanderers, Chelsea, Manchester City, Sunderland, Portsmouth, West Ham United, Queens Park Rangers, Standard Liége, Beitar Jerusalem, Charlton Athletic.

 Early life

-Ben-Haim was born in Rishon LeZion, Israel, to a Jewish family.
+Ben Haim was born in Rishon LeZion, Israel, to a Jewish family.

 Club career

 Maccabi Tel Aviv

 Born in Rishon LeZion, Ben Haim joined the Maccabi Tel Aviv senior squads in 1998 as a reserve player.
 His league debut came on 30 April 2001 when he came on in the 90th minute as a substitute in the Tel Aviv derby match against Hapoel.
+Known for his adaptability, Ben Haim exhibits his skills both as a right back and a centre-back on the field.
 He played a significant part in Maccabi's Israeli Premier League title in the 2002–03 season, and was appointed club captain the following season, replacing Gadi Brumer who retired in mid-season.